 The IEEE has not yet issued its formal statements on meta-data instance conformance, but there are still some conformance issues with which you should be concerned.
 As you try out your meta-data instances with various parsers and other tools, here are some questions to keep in mind:

-- Does the instance validate against the XSD found in the IMS Learning Resource Meta-Data XML Binding?
+- Does the instance validate against the XSD found in the 1EdTech Learning Resource Meta-Data XML Binding?
 Or, have you created a DTD or XSD that includes the elements of the IEEE you are using, plus any proprietary extensions?

 - Are any extensions conflicting with the semantics or structure specified by the IEEE?